professionalsoftwarebuilder/Py_Treeview_Cursus_2/README.md

 Is Altered TreeTabular-org where functionallity to execute crud operations in put into a separate DAL (data access layer).

 All is very simplistic since the object of this project is to teach oo programming.
-The DAL is coded in sqlQuery.py, and is somewhat inspired by TSqlQuery from the free pascal dbSql package.
+The DAL is code is in sqlQuery.py, and is somewhat inspired by TSqlQuery from the free pascal dbSql package.

 **sqlQuery.py**
 The DAL has a dataBase class and a sqlQuery Class.